junaidshaik2600/React-_Practice/BgChanger/README.md

 ---

-This project serves as a great foundation for learning about React state management and Tailwind CSS styling..
+This project serves as a great foundation for learning about React state management and Tailwind CSS styling.